-Planning a vacation abroad or having or attending an overseas wedding?
+Planning a vacation abroad or having or attending an overseas wedding anytime soon?
 These tips on the best overseas debit card, the top travel bank account to open up, and the best credit card for foreigners will help you save money on foreign currency transaction fees and more.

 While I'm knee deep into planning the destination wedding of my dreams, our nearest and dearest family and friends are planning to travel abroad with my fiance and I for our wedding.

 And now that I'm in my wedding year (how crazy is it that I'm so close to my big day?!), I'm getting lots of logistical questions about the wedding, including how to not spend extra money on foreign currency transaction fees.
 Enter the best credit and debit cards with no foreign transaction fees.
 Most wedding destinations will accept these cards for payment.